Up in Smoke: How Nicotine Affects Senior’s Life Insurance

 What happens if you are found out?
 Insurance companies have a few options.
 The worst, of course, is criminally charging you with insurance fraud.
 Or, they could simply decide to deny you coverage.
 Your coverage may be revoked and your premiums paid back.
 Or, should you die from tobacco-related causes but not be a declared smoker, the company could just not pay out the benefits.

-What options do you have as a smoker, but you don’t want to pay astronomical prices for insurance?
-Your best option in this case is an insurance plan with no medical exam.
+What options do you have as a smoker, but you don’t want to pay astronomical prices for senior life insurance?
+Your best option, in this case, is an insurance plan with no medical exam.
 There are drawbacks, however.
 Plans may not take effect for 24 months, and premiums will be higher than a plan that requires an exam.
 However, as a middle ground, it could be lower than what you would be paying as a smoker.

 While different companies have different policies, there is one constant for nicotine users: being labeled a smoker will cost you more money for a life insurance plan.
 While you can try to deceive the companies, admitting, applying for a plan that does require a medical test, or quitting are the easier options that won’t put your benefits at risk.